christopher5106/christopher5106.github.io/_posts/2015-09-23-roi-max-pooling-and-shareable-layers-fast-and-accurate-deeplearning-nets.markdown

 Since `optional` is compatible with `repeated` in the protobuf format, I could also have changed the `label` field as `repeated` but this would require more changes in the code.

-With this configuration, I can use **caffe::Datum** either in the 'old way', without the previous field, or in a 1-ROI way, where I add one rectangle information to each rectangle, or in the multiple-ROI-per-image way, where I add multiple rectangles to one image.
+With this configuration, I can use **caffe::Datum** either in the 'old way', without the previous fields / ROI information, or in a 1-ROI way, where I add one rectangle information to each image, or in the multiple-ROI-per-image way, where I add multiple rectangles to each image.

 #Feature map net